Name Park It!

 For affiliates, however, the redirecting functionality is powerful.
 The option of unlimited subdomains provides incredible functionality.
 In this case...

-If you want to use a domain and its subdomains for "clean links" to your affiliate URLs, the selection of the domain will be based upon what you're trying to achieve.
-You may even want to park several domains, if you have several different kinds of campaigns planned.
+If you want to use a domain name and its subdomains for "clean links" to your affiliate URLs, the selection of the domain name will be based upon what you're trying to achieve.
+You may even want to park several domain names, if you have several different kinds of campaigns planned.

-By checking her Keyword Searches Report, this entrepreneur (well, her Dad, actually) noticed that people were finding her site for the misspelled word, "anguila."
-And so the last two NPI! domain names were born, this time to generate "accidental traffic"...
+By checking her Keyword Searches Report, this solopreneur (well, her dad, actually) noticed that people were finding her site for the misspelled word, "anguila."
+And so she would register two NPI! domain names, this time to generate "accidental traffic"...

-Tip: If you purchase any domains purely for "accidental redirection" purposes to your SBI! site, redirect them to tracking links (create them in your Tracker Library).
+Tip: If you purchase any domain names purely for "accidental redirection" purposes to your site, redirect them to tracking links (create them in your Tracker Library).

 For example...